ihsahm/Mekina-Site/README.md

 # Mekina-Site

-A car listing site in which users can buy or sell cars.
+A car listing site in which users can view cars that are available for buying.

 ## Description